 Double SNAP Benefits at Farmers Markets

-Due to Hurricane Irma’s calamitous impact on communities across Florida, Fresh Access Bucks is enabling Supplemental Nutrition Assistance Program (SNAP) recipients to match their SNAP benefits up to $40 in Fresh Access Bucks toward the purchase of Florida-grown fruits and vegetables at participating markets until October 31st 2017.
+Now through December 31, 2017, FAB is enabling Supplemental Nutrition Assistance Program (SNAP) recipients and Disaster SNAP recipients to match their SNAP benefits up to $40 in Fresh Access Bucks toward the purchase of Florida-grown fruits and vegetables at participating markets.
 For a complete list of participating markets in Florida, please visit: www.freshaccessbucks.com/fab-markets.

 A program of Florida Certified Organic Growers and Consumers, Inc. (FOG), Fresh Access Bucks (FAB) is a statewide incentive program designed to encourage SNAP recipients to redeem their benefits at farmers markets to purchase fresh, healthy foods directly from Florida farmers.
 At participating markets, FOG matches what a SNAP cardholder spends with FREE Fresh Access Bucks - up to $40, every market day for the month of October.
 Customers can use them right away or later on to buy Florida-grown fruits and vegetables.